PokerStars PA is Pennsylvania’s first legal, regulated online poker site.

-The design of the tables, lobby, user interface and mobile software also adds to the functionality, with easy to read text and graphics, easily clickable buttons, resizable tables, customizable controls, a simple way to use any promo code and claim any offer, and many more functionality features that make the PokerStars software one of the best in the business.
+The design of the tables, lobby, user interface, and mobile software also adds to the functionality, with easy-to-read text and graphics, easily clickable buttons, resizable tables, customizable controls, a simple way to use any promo code and claim any offer, and many more functional features that make the PokerStars software one of the best in the business.

 Reliability is not a factor to be taken lightly when it comes to online poker.
 Unstable poker software that freezes, crashes, or fails to connect to the gaming servers often can cost you a lot of money.

 As with any online service, there can be disruptions and disconnections from time to time, but those instances are rare.
-In addition, PokerStars has a well document disconnection policy that aims to treat players fairly in the event a disruption in service does happen.
+In addition, PokerStars has a well-documented disconnection policy that aims to treat players fairly in the event a disruption in service does happen.

 The appearance of the PokerStars software was greatly enhanced with the rollout of the company’s new graphic engine Aurora which allows for enhanced animations and sound effects.
 It also allowed the company to offer additional software themes and an improved mobile experience.

 Players can register and download the PokerStars PA software including the PokerStars PA app (both Android and iOS) from the PokerStars PA website.
-Be sure to check for the bonus code below before you sign up to make sure you claim your Welcome Bonus.
+Be sure to check for the WSOP PA Bonus Code below before you sign up to make sure you claim your Welcome Bonus.